This page was last updated on 30/07/2021.

 Can I organise a tournament or blitz?

-NI: Tournaments and blitzes are currently permitted in NI, but SI has limited the number of teams participating to six (6), subject to the organiser receiving permission in writing from the SI Medical Committee, and the number of players to 100 at the present time Softball Ireland have concerns that tournaments and blitzes could promote the spread of COVID-19.
+NI: Tournaments and blitzes are currently permitted in NI, but SI has limited the number of teams participating, subject to the organiser receiving permission in writing from the SI Medical Committee, and the number of players to 100 at the present time Softball Ireland have concerns that tournaments and blitzes could promote the spread of COVID-19.
 This decision is under constant review.